 For the application server we need to download WildFly Client Adapter for appropriate server version and intended application.
-(WildFly 10 client adapter in our case)
+(WildFly 13 client adapter is the most recent one, but we will use one from snapshot builds.
+This is at the moment only way to get support for WildFly 14)